All Episodes

 They better be careful about that.

-If if MSNBC is going to run that much ditto cam, some of the anchors there might lose their jobs.
+If MSNBC is going to run that much ditto cam, some of the anchors there might lose their jobs.

-Who will want to watch them after so much of me on the Ditto Cam on MSNBC.
+Who will want to watch them after so much of me on the ditto cam on MSNBC?

 Roseanne, Greensboro, North Carolina, as we go back to the phones.